Newbie-Coder-1105/HTML-CSS-Tutorial/README.md

-# HTML-CSS-Tutorial
+# HTML-Tutorial
-Here I am making HTML and CSS tutorial for beginner and little bit advanced also.
+Here I am making HTML tutorial for beginner and little bit advanced also.